ustas-eth/daily-glider/articles/limit-and-offset/README.md

 ```

 The first thing you'll probably notice after you try this query is the number of contracts - more than 4000!
+You can see it in the Performance tab.

 To keep it simple, let's limit this number:

 ```python
 from glider import *